 If you want to grow your impact, the second greatest mistake you can make is not establishing performance and outcome measures that are aligned with your mission.
-The greatest mistake you can make is to have powerful data related to your mission and not share it.
+The greatest mistake you can make is to have powerful impact data related to your mission and not share it.

 Having the “best kept secret” is not a good description when your mission is to change lives and change circumstances.
 If the great work and impact your organization is achieving is not known by new clients, partners, and funders; then you are denying others from the change your organization brings about.
 One of the reasons organizations who have created high-performance measurement cultures are significantly more likely to increase revenues and external relationships (see Impact & Excellence for more on high-performance measurement cultures) is because of their increased capacity to influence key stakeholders to take decisive action.
 Success only occurs when leaders combine data and outcomes measures with key communication strategies specifically designed to bring about desired actions and behaviors, including favorable funding decisions, increased referrals, and elevated community support.

 Once data are collected, the next step is to present your findings in a compelling, ethical, and impactful manner that captures the unique impact the organization is making.
 Consider these five best practices for communicating impact data to attract more clients and support to your cause.

 - Share unexpected outcomes to capture an audience’s attention, pique, or renew interest in the organization.
 Begin with “Did You Know?” followed by a statement that is unknown to or counterintuitive for the intended audience.
 For example, did you know that only 24% of government and nonprofits are strategically making decisions with data? (source: Impact & Excellence)